 Human power is the main source for operating small implements and tools at the farm.
 Stationary work like chaff cutting, lifting, water, threshing, winnowing, etc is also done by manual labor.
 An average man can develop a maximum power of about 0.1 hp for doing farm work.

 Advantages: Easily available and used for all types of work such as plowing, soil leveling, constructing bunds, drains, crop harvesting and transporting, grain processing and pests control, etc.

-Disadvantages: Costliest power compared to all other forms of power, very low efficiency, requires full maintenance when not in use and affected by weather condition and seasons
+Disadvantages: Costliest power compared to all other forms of power, very low efficiency, requires full maintenance when not in use, also affected by weather conditions and seasons.

 ANIMAL POWER OF A FARM

 Animals are still widely used as a major power source in many countries.
 Land preparation, weed management, crop threshing, and transport are executed using animal power.
 Oxen, bullocks, and buffalo are the most popular animal power source for agricultural practices although horses, donkeys, mules, and camels are used in many countries for transportation.
 Power developed by an average pair of bullocks about I hp for usual farm work.
 The average force a drain animal can exert is nearly one-tenth of its body weight.

 Advantages: Easily available, Used for all types of work, Low initial investment, Supplies manure to the field and fuels to farmers, Multipurpose use for meat and milk, Cheap to maintain

 Disadvantages: Not very efficient, Seasons and weather affect the efficiency, Cannot work at, stretch, Require full maintenance when there is no farm work, Creates an unhealthy and dirt atmosphere near the residence, Very slow in doing work and Animals need feeding and protection against pests and disease.